 Would you recommend undertaking a course with the University of Plymouth, and why?

 I would recommend the University of Plymouth because it has a very supportive learning environment and gives you a thorough grounding in the skills you will need to succeed in the job market.

 Inspired by this story?

-For more information about studying PGCE Primary (Early Years), please visit our PGCE Primary (Early Years) page.
+For more information about studying PGCE Primary, please visit our PGCE Primary (3-7) and PGCE Primary (5-11) page.
 For more information about our range of courses within the Plymouth Institute of Education, please visit the school page.